cdapio/cdap/docs/developer-guide/source/intro.rst

 .. image:: /doc-assets/_images/ArchitectureDiagram_2.png

-Continuuity Reactor log analysis framework
+Continuuity Reactor Log Analysis Framework
 ------------------------------------------
 Using **Continuuity Reactor™** as the application framework greatly simplifies the architecture.
 Continuuity Reactor exposes high level abstractions to perform data collection, processing, storage and serving.
 There is a single unified architecture to perform these four tasks, with interoperability designed into the framework.
 Horizontal scalability is derived from the underlying *Apache Hadoop* layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.

 .. image:: /doc-assets/_images/ArchitectureDiagram_3.png

-Continuuity Reactor overview
+Continuuity Reactor Overview
 ============================
 The **Continuuity Reactor** aims to minimize the pain in Big Data application development by providing a unified infrastructure that can perform data collection, processing, storage and serving frameworks.